mdorizon/mdorizon/README.md

 - 🌱 I'm currently studying web development
 - 🦖 deepen my knowledge in development
 - 🥅 2024 Goals: Create more & more projects
-- ⚡ Founder of Vanezia, minecraft semi-rp server
+- ⚡ Founder of Hevonia, minecraft semi-rp server

 ### Languages and Tools I use: